Medical Bioinformatics in Cytomics

 - The data records of the unknown test (validation) set are subsequently classified to verify the robustness of classification for unknown data records (fig.13).

-- The classification operations described in chapter 3 and 4 are performed unsupervised that is automkatically by the CLASSIF1 algorithm and do not require human interference, once the classification process has been started.
+- The classification operations described in chapter 3 and 4 are performed unsupervised that is automkatically by the CLASSIF1 algorithm.
+No human interference is rquired, once the classification process has been started.

 - The classification of data records, unknown to a learned